emanoel-bruno/Tips-Git/README.md

-# Learn Git
+# Tips Git

-This is a repository designed to teach beginners without instructions on how to use git, it is still in the initial state.
-Please feel free to help.
+This is a repository designed to help begginers in git to use it better.

+## Authors

+* **Emanoel Bruno** - *Initial work* - [emanoel-bruno](https://github.com/emanoel-bruno)

+See also the list of [contributors](https://github.com/Tips-Git/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details